 The first consideration is to minimise the danger of further abuse to the child or to other children and young people.
-The Designated Safeguarding Lead should seek advice from the local police or Children's Social Care (Somerset Direct 0300 123 2224).
+The Designated Safeguarding Lead should seek advice from the local police or Children's Social Care (Somerset Direct 0300 123 2224, or outside of office hours Emergency Duty Team: 0300 123 23 27).
 The allegation should be referred to the police and Children's Social Care (Somerset Direct) in any case involving physical or sexual abuse or where the child's safety is otherwise at risk.
 If the Designated Safeguarding Lead is not available, or the concern is about the Designated Safeguarding Lead, the person in receipt of the information or with the concern should contact these agencies direct.
 Reporting the matter to the police or Children's Social Care (Somerset Direct) should not be delayed by attempts to obtain more information.

-Children's Social Care (Somerset Direct)
+• Children's Social Care (Somerset Direct)